 Handling Shy & Active Kids

-Help shy children feel safe to speak and guide high-energy kids to move with purpose—calm, kind, consistent routines.
+Help shy children feel safe to speak and guide high-energy kids to move with purpose using calm, kind, and consistent routines for handling shy and active kids.

 Why They Behave This Way